waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - East Path: Blocked by Rock Obstacle (ID 4) at (7, 14).
   - South Path: Blocked by Ridge (FLOOR_UP_WALL) at (2, 16).
 Hypothesis: Traversable from North (Down).
 - **Goal:** Reach Route 46 (North) via the western path.
+- **Dark Cave (Violet Entrance):** The path South from the entrance is blocked by a one-way ridge (FLOOR_UP_WALL) at (2, 16).
+Cannot reach the western side without Surf or Rock Smash.
+Returning to Violet City to get HM users.